jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/graphql-api.md

 slug: /development/graphql-api
 ---

-## What is GraphQL?
+## What is GraphQL

->`GraphQL` is a query language for `APIs` and a runtime for fulfilling those queries with your existing data.
+> `GraphQL` is a query language for `APIs`
+> and a runtime for fulfilling those queries
+> with your existing data.
-`GraphQL` provides a complete
+> `GraphQL` provides a complete
-and understandable description
+> and understandable description
-of the data in your `API`,
+> of the data in your `API`,
-gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve `APIs` over time, and enables powerful developer tools.
+> gives clients the power to ask for
+> exactly what they need and nothing more,
+> makes it easier to evolve `APIs` over time,
+> and enables powerful developer tools.

 — graphql.org